OneGov/onegov-cloud/.github/pull_request_template.md

 ## Checklist

+- [ ] I made changes/features for both org and town6
 - [ ] I have performed a self-review of my code
 - [ ] I considered adding a reviewer
 - [ ] I have tested my code thoroughly by hand